What is Altitude Sickness?

 This is indeed the plant where the alkaloid cocaine comes from.
 But no, I am not suggesting you take cocaine to ease the stress from high altitude.
 I am however suggesting that this age old remedy for the ill effects of living or traveling to high altitude has been well tested, and has been the standard for this condition but cultures living in the region.

 This herb has received a lot of media attention for its effects on combatting altitude sickness.
 Ginkgo does not treat altitude sickness, contrary to what a lot of web sources report.
-It will however help to prevent its occurrence in the first place through increased arterial oxygenation (Moraga, Flores, Serra, Esnaola, & Barriento, 2007).
-These effects are only going to be significant if ginkgo is taken steadily for a few weeks before exposure to high altitude.
-I reiterate... should not be considered as a treatment option when altitude sickness is occurring.
+It will however help to prevent its occurrence in the first place through increased arterial oxygenation .

-I also recommend taking the standard concentrated extract of this herb, which is generally standardized to 24% flavone glycosides, and 6% terpene lactones, since this is the product that most study for this has been done on, and the natural powdered herb may not contan enough of these glycosides to be effective.
+It's also recommend that a concentrated, standardised herb extract is taken, which is generally standardized to 24% flavone glycosides, and 6% terpene lactones, since this is the product that most study for this has been done on, and the natural powdered herb may not contain enough of these glycosides to be effective.

 - Altitude.org.
 (2007, June).
 Altitude.org | Haemoglobin carries oxygen in the blood.
 Retrieved from http://www.altitude.org/haemoglobin.php